 As technology advances within the machinery sector, especially with technology that uses artificial intelligence (AI), so too has it been identified that there are many legislative gaps that require addressing.
 The Machinery Directive was identified as such.
-The Revision of the Machinery Directive 2006/42/EC was set out in Annex 2 or the REFIT initiatives list, and aims to improve a number of components of the currently out-dated legislation.

 What does the revision entail?